 - The current status of the containers (empty, full, damaged etc) have to be updated in the system and as and when the status of a container changes, the system has to be updated..

-- Only if this is done the customer will be able to track the progress or status of their containers using the shipping lines online tracking system..
+- Only once this is done, the customer will be able to track the progress or status of their containers using the shipping lines online tracking system..

-- These status changes/updates are received from the container depots, ports, ICD terminals either via EDI or email generally on a daily basis..
+- These status changes/updates are received from the container depots, ports, ICD terminals these days via EDI or email (in some countries/depots) generally on a daily basis..

 - In the case of special equipment such as reefers, the information relating to the performance during PTI, machinery etc has to be checked and verified carefully..

-- On-hiring of containers when there is a demand situation and off-hiring of containers when there is a surplus situation..
+- The container department also takes care of on-hiring of containers when there is a demand situation and off-hiring of containers when there is a surplus situation..
 Both on-hire and off-hire of course would depend on the equipment situation in a particular area at that particular time..

 - Steering of empty containers from surplus areas to demand areas and vice versa..